browninaz/mainwp-report-templates/README.md

 The Essential Business template will be sent to specific clients once complete and rendering properly.

-I am new to code and web development, and learning this as I go.
+I am new to code and web development and learning this as I go.
 If anyone visiting this page has custom template ideas or complete designs, please message me.
 Any help is greatly appreciated!